SuhailDataScience/Telecom_Customer_Churn_Analysis/README.md

 - **Fiber optic customers churn more than any other internet type** (41.10% vs. 25.72% cable, 19.37% DSL), despite typically being a premium/higher-revenue service — worth investigating whether this is a pricing or service-quality issue.
 - **Mailed check users churn nearly 2.5x more than credit card users** (37.82% vs. 14.80%), suggesting payment friction or an older/lower-engagement customer segment.
 - **Revenue at risk:** churned customers represent 17.52% of total revenue.
-- Tenure and age group showed only modest variation in this dataset (~1–8 points spread) — weaker signal than contract type or payment method. *(See Limitations.)*
+- Tenure and age group showed only modest variation in this dataset (~1–8 points spread) — weaker signal than contract type or payment method.

 ---